expo/expo/docs/pages/versions/v36.0.0/react-native/height-and-width.md

 ## Fixed Dimensions

-The simplest way to set the dimensions of a component is by adding a fixed `width` and `height` to style.
+The general way to set the dimensions of a component is by adding a fixed `width` and `height` to style.
 All dimensions in React Native are unitless, and represent density-independent pixels.

 ```javascript
 import React, { Component } from 'react';